 Similar to USA Guided Tours, this well-reviewed tour company offers a shuttle bus with both a driver and a tour guide.

 With the good reviews come the higher prices.
 This company offers a 3-hour as well as a 6-hour version of a highlight tour.

 Reviews of Signature Tours

-Arlington Cemetery Tours (operated by Trusted Tours) is the only company permitted to offer vehicle tours of the cemetery and are thus the only way for transportation for those who want to make their way around the cemetery without too much walking.
+Arlington Cemetery Tours (operated by Trusted Tours) is the only company permitted to offer vehicle tours of the cemetery.

 Reviews of Arlington Cemetery Trolley